 A. Applicability.
 Any land development involving non-conforming structures and non-conforming uses is subject to the review process and standards in this section.
 To be non-conforming means that a structure or use in whole or in part does not conform to these regulations but did conform to all applicable laws, ordinances, and regulations prior to the enactment of these regulations.
 A structure or use improperly authorized as a result of error by the Zoning Administrator shall also be considered non-conforming subject to this section.

-B. Continuation of Non-conformities.
+Continuation of Non-conformities.
 Non-conformities may continue to exist in their preexisting non-conforming state.

-1. These regulations shall not require any change in plans or construction of a nonconforming structure or a nonconforming use.
+These regulations shall not require any change in plans or construction of a nonconforming structure or a nonconforming use.

-2. The regulations shall not prevent normal maintenance and repair of a non-conforming structure provided that such action does not increase the degree of non-conformity.
+The regulations shall not prevent normal maintenance and repair of a non-conforming structure provided that such action does not increase the degree of non-conformity.